Nelsonmwaura/monty/README.md

 # 0x19.
 C - Stacks, Queues - LIFO, FIFO
 **About:** In this project, we created a simple interpreter for Monty ByteCodes.
 The interpreter reads a bytecode file and executes the bytecode commands.

+A stack in C is nothing but a linear data structure that follows the LIFO rule (Last In First Out).
+In a stack, both insertion and deletion take place from just one end, that is, from the top.

+Queue in C?
+In contrast to a stack, a queue in C is nothing but a linear data structure that follows the FIFO rule (First In First Out).
+Insertion is done from the back (the rear end) and deletion is done from the front.

 ### The Monty language
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.